EclipseFdn/edgenative.eclipse.org/content/_index.md

     <div class="row">
       <div class="col-md-16 col-sm-offset-1">
         <h2 class="header-underline section-title">Frequently Asked Questions</h2>
         <p>Why is the Eclipse Foundation creating this working group now?
-How is the Eclipse Edge Native working group distinct from Eclipse IoT?
+How is the Eclipse Edge Native working group distinct?
 How do I join?
 Get answers to all these questions and more in our FAQ.</p>
         <p><a href="/about/faq" class="btn btn-primary">Learn more</a><p>
       </div>
       <div class="col-md-4 col-sm-offset-1 padding-top-20 hidden-xs hidden-sm">